MattDMo/PythonImproved/README.md

 ## Installation and Use

 If you haven't already, [install Package Control](https://sublime.wbond.net/installation), then select `Python Improved` from the `Package Control: Install Package` option in the Command Palette.
-To use as your default Python syntax, open a `.py` file, then select `View -> Syntax -> Open all with current extension as... -> PythonImproved`.
+To use PythonImproved as your default Python syntax, open a `.py` file, then select `View -> Syntax -> Open all with current extension as... -> PythonImproved`.

+While I haven't yet tried to install PythonImproved with TextMate, I can't think of a good reason as to why it wouldn't work.
+You could try putting it in the same directory as the standard `Python.tmbundle` package, in the `Syntaxes` subdirectory.
+Then, just pick `PythonImproved` from the syntax menu.

 ## New/Changed Scopes